Defixer/sample_locustio_python_mac/readme.md

 ## Running script
 `locust` //
 	In web browser

-	_localhost:8090_ is the GUI of locust: input the number of user as well as number of users per second and start swarming `locust --no-web -c 1 -r 1 --print-stats` //disables GUI and purely outputs in _terminal_
+	_localhost:8090_ is the GUI of locust: input the number of user as well as number of users per second and start

+`locust --no-web -c 1 -r 1 --print-stats` //disables GUI and purely outputs in _terminal_

 ##### Adding aliases